Columns of Gediminas: In the Grand Duchy of Lithuania

 According to the historical and archaeological evidence, the Columns were used by Grand Duke of Lithuania and Duke of Trakai Kęstutis.
 They appear on the Lithuanian coins issued by him.
 The symbol was also used by Vytautas as his personal insignia since 1397 and appeared on his seal and coins.
 It was suggested by historian Edmundas Antanas Rimša, who analyzed the ancient coins, that the Columns of the Gediminids symbolizes the Gates of the Trakai Peninsula Castle.
 According to the accounts of Jan Długosz, it was derived from a symbol or brand used to mark horses and other property.
 The Columns were adopted by descendants of Kęstutis as their family symbol, equivalent to a coat of arms.
 Another user of the Columns of Gediminas was Grand Duke of Lithuania Sigismund Kęstutaitis.
 At first, the Columns signified the family of Kęstutis, in contrast to the Vytis which was used by Algirdas' descendants.
 Later on, as a symbol of a ruling dynasty, it was adopted by Jagiellons and the two symbols became state symbols of the Grand Duchy of Lithuania and the Columns of Gediminas remained in use over the following centuries.

 In the Interwar Republic of Lithuania

-During the period between World War I and World War II they were used by the Lithuanian Republic as a minor state symbol, e. g. on Litas coins and military equipment.
-The Columns of Gediminas are featured on the Lithuanian Presidential award Order of the Lithuanian Grand Duke Gediminas, that was started in 1928.
+During the period between World War I and World War II they were used by the Lithuanian Republic as a major state symbol, e. g. on Litas coins, monuments and military equipment.
+The Columns of Gediminas are featured on the Lithuanian Presidential Award Order of the Lithuanian Grand Duke Gediminas, which was started in 1928.